 December 2016 Eagle Concrete Barrel Tile Roof

 We did this roof in Miami Springs while the home was in the middle of a total renovation.
-It was a mess and when we were done, it really didn’t get any better.
+It was a mess and when we were done, it really didn’t get much better.
 Time went by and, right around Christmas, I was driving along when I saw this house in its finished state.
 The ornate porch area featured a huge oak door adorned by a lovely wreath and flanked by two huge planters full of poinsettias.
 The tile roof looked great.
 Funny, how that works.
 Immediately I was snapping photos.

 December 2016 Timberline HD Dimensional Shingle Roof